 With a clear vision and careful planning, you can build a chatbot that effortlessly assists your agents and customers across channels.
 This can range from sending reminders to helping customers with simple tasks.
-If your chatbot will help with tasks, what does this include?
 Create a list of everything you want your chatbot to achieve and break it down to what’s viable for your budget, time and customer base.

 Once you know how a chatbot will help your business, you need to connect it to WhatsApp to use it professionally.
 WhatsApp offers two solutions for businesses: the WhatsApp Business App and the API.
 We cover them in detail in our post “ Your WhatsApp Business account ”.
 In a nutshell, the biggest differentiators are company size and costs .